TOURISM INFRASTRUCTURES

 Main regulatory references and objectives

-The indicator has no direct references to specific regulatory elements.
+The indicator has no direct references with specific regulatory elements.

 DPSIR